Military animal: For espionage

 In the years before the First World War pigeon photography was introduced to military intelligence gathering.
 Although employed during major battles like at Verdun and Somme, the method was not particularly successful.
 Various attempts in this direction were made during the Second World War as well.
 A CIA pigeon camera dating from the 1970s is displayed in the CIA Museum; details of CIA missions using this camera are still classified.
 During the Cold War, the CIA began using ravens and crows for surveillance.

-The Acoustic Kitty was a CIA project to use surgically modified cats to spy on the Kremlin and Soviet embassies in the 1960s.
-Despite expenditure of around $10 million, the project failed to produce practical results and was cancelled in 1967.
+The Acoustic Kitty was a US CIA project to use surgically modified cats to spy on the Kremlin and Soviet embassies in the 1960s.
+Despite expenditure of around US$10 million, the project failed to produce practical results and was cancelled in 1967.
 Documents about the project were declassified in 2001.

 In 2006, The Independent ran a story that the "Pentagon develops brain implants to turn sharks into military spies".

 In 2007, Iranian authorities captured 14 squirrels, which were allegedly carrying spying equipment.
 The story was widely dismissed in the West as "nuts".

 A number of spying scares in the Middle East involved birds.
 According to Israeli ornithologist Yossi Leshem, Sudanese authorities detained an Egyptian vulture in the late 1970s, and a white pelican in the early 1980s, both carrying Israeli equipment used for animal migration tracking.
 A more mediatized event was the 2011 capture by a Saudi farmer of a griffon vulture, which was eventually released by the Saudi authorities after they determined that the Israeli equipment it carried was used for scientific purposes.
 This was followed by international mockery and criticism of the Arab media outlets which uncritically had reported on the bird's alleged role in espionage.
 In 2012, a dead European bee-eater tagged with an Israeli leg band was found by villagers near the south-eastern Turkish city of Gaziantep.
 The villagers worried that the bird may have carried a micro-chip from Israeli intelligence to spy on the area.
 Turkish authorities examined the corpse of the bee-eater and assured villagers that it is common to equip migratory birds with rings in order to track their movements.